just-containers/s6-overlay/README.md

 dependencies.
 Services can be oneshots (initialization tasks) or longruns (daemons that will run throughout the container's lifetime).
 - (legacy) Longrun services in `/etc/services.d` are started.
+- Services in the `user2` bundle with the correct dependency are started.
+(Most people don't need to use this; if you are not sure, stick to the `user` bundle.)

 When the container is stopped, either because the admin sent a stop command or because the CMD exited, the operations are performed in the reverse order:

+- Services in the `user2` bundle with the correct dependency are stopped.
 - (legacy) Longrun services in `/etc/services.d` are stopped.
 - All s6-rc services are stopped, in an order defined by dependencies.
 For oneshots, that means that the `down` script in the source definition directory is executed; that's how s6-rc can perform finalization tasks.
 - (legacy) One shot finalization scripts in `/etc/cont-finish.d` are run sequentially.

+The point of the `user2` bundle is to allow user services declared in it to start *after* the `/etc/services.d` ones; but in order to do so, every service in `user2` needs to declare a dependency to `legacy-services`.
+In other words, for a service `foobar` to start late, you need to:
+- Define it in `/etc/s6-overlay/s6-rc.d/foobar` like any other s6-rc service.
+- Add an `/etc/s6-overlay/s6-rc.d/foobar/dependencies.d/legacy-services` file
+- Add an `/etc/s6-overlay/s6-rc.d/user2/contents.d/foobar` file.

+That will ensure that `foobar` will start _after_ everything in `/etc/services.d`.

 ### Writing an optional finish script